 And then, of course, there’s the simple fact that work has changed.
-We do more: we work harder, for longer, with more complexity in our working lives.
-It’s simply not enough to set someone a few annual objectives and touch base with them once or twice a year.
+Exchange of information is almost instant now and there is more complexity in our working lives.
+It’s no longer enough to set someone a few annual objectives and touch base with them once or twice a year.
 Business objectives evolve faster than this.
 We need to be able to respond to market shifts and adapt to our competitors.
 Set a big chunky objective, sure, but make sure you revisit it regularly and interrogate its value.
 Is it still fit for purpose?
-Do we need to shift the timing, the emphasis, the focus?
+Do we need to shift the timing or the emphasis?
 Is the business still focussed on this issue in the way it was two months ago?
 If not, how can we adapt to cater for that?

 The more tools we get - the more brilliant pieces of tech we harness to do our jobs in a more responsive and agile way - the more important it is that we remember the human side.
 There are no shortcuts to trust and collaboration.
-However shiny the tools are that we buy to communicate and share, they’re still reliant on the motivation, engagement and wellbeing of the people using them.
-An app like Slack (or Hubspot, or Salesforce, or whatever) may have transformed the way you communicate, measure or convert, but if you never take the time to tell your people that they’re doing a great job, those productivity gains will be blunted by their lassitude and disengagement.
-And let’s not forget that it’s a job-hunter’s market out there, and it’s not so very hard to find a new employer with exactly the same tools you’re using AND a manager who might, once in a while, remember to offer some positive feedback and encouragement.
+However shiny the tools may be, they’re still reliant on the motivation, engagement, and wellbeing of the people who use them.
+Apps like Teams (or Zoom, or Slack, or whatever) may have transformed how we communicate and measure, but if we never take the time to tell our people that they’re doing a great job, those productivity gains will be cancelled out by their lassitude and disengagement.

-This is why these meetings need to happen with a reasonable frequency.
+This is why 1:1s should always be a collaborative effort with input from both manager and employee - and it’s also why they need to happen regularly.
 Are we aligned?
 Are we on track?
 What’s getting in the way?
-This increased frequency is one of the biggest mental obstacles for managers, because many of them envisage the marathon of minutiae that is the annual review… except now they have to do it monthly.
+This increased frequency can be one of the biggest mental obstacles for managers, because many of them envisage the marathon of minutiae that is the annual review, except now they have to do it monthly.

 Switch things up